"Our Church

 St Andrew's icon

-When I got married I took on responsibilities that I did not have when I was single… Provision of a home, partnership in the raising of children, contributing to the shared costs of living together.
+When I got married that I did not have when I was single… Provision of a home, partnership in the raising of children, contributing to the shared costs of living together.
 Council tax, utility bills, some of which were items that I did not actually use but accepted as part of my new life.

-In the same way I regard stewardship as one of the ongoing responsibilities that I took up when I became a member of the Church.
+In the same way stewardship is a task that I took up when I became a member of the Church.
 I contribute a share towards the costs of the greater family of which St Andrews is a part.

-Compared with other things in this material world The budgetary impact is relatively cheap.
+Compared with other things in this material world.
+For instance:

-For instance: A Sunday newspaper costs about £1.40 and occupies me for about 1 hour, including the crossword.
-A trip to the cinema costs £7.50 for a two hour film, popcorn excluded, and a £10 Easter Egg was demolished by my granddaughter in 30 seconds flat!
+A Sunday newspaper costs about £1.90 and occupies me for about 1 hour, including the crossword.
+A trip to the cinema costs £8.50 for a two hour film, popcorn excluded, and a £10 Easter Egg was demolished by my granddaughter in 30 seconds flat!
 Although I must admit that 75% of the cost of the egg must have been wrapping destined for the bin anyway.

 Sorry, the rant about unneccessary packaging will have to wait for another time.